Wednesday, February 25, 2026

 [5] "...Or do you suppose it is to no purpose that the Scripture says, “He yearns jealously over the spirit that he has made to dwell in us”"?

 What kind of spirit has God put within us?
-A spirit that longs (is passionate) for infinite love.
+A spirit that longs (is passionate) for infinite love i.e. God Himself.
 Love that can only be satisfied fully by the Source of love - our Creator.

-He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows there is no other true lover who can fill this need and desire He designed Himself to fill.
+He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows there is no other true lover who can fill this need and desire for love that He designed to be filled only by Him.

 Where does this need/desire for significance (glory) come from?
 Click here